Q2/2018: Healthy Operational Performance

 “I am pleased with how our business developed in the first half of the year.
 Our net sales and EBITDA were slightly lower than the year before, but if you remove the effect of the Jyväskylä divestiture in November 2017, you can see healthy operational growth.
 Occupancy rates rose year-on-year, which boosted net sales and improved relative profitability.

-Group net sales in the first quarter decreased by 3.1% from the previous year, but excluding the Jyväskylä divestiture, net sales grew by 5.3%.
-The main operational drivers behind this were service income growth and rising occupancy.
+Group net sales in the first half decreased by 3.2% from the previous year, but our like-for-like sales rose 3.4%.
+The main drivers behind the positive development were the rising occupancy and service growth.
 Rental growth also had a positive effect on Group net sales.
-Our financial occupancy rate at the end of March reached 95.8% (93.5%), with the greatest improvement in Oulu, Finland.
+Our financial occupancy rate at the end of June reached 95.9% (94.4%), with the greatest improvement in Kuopio and Oulu, Finland.

-Group EBITDA in January–March was half a million euros lower than in the corresponding period a year earlier at EUR 23.1 (23.6) million.
-The EBITDA margin was 53.7% (53.2%).
-Excluding the Jyväskylä divestiture, our EBITDA grew 5.2% from the previous year.
-Yield compression was the primary driver behind positive fair value changes, which brought EUR 9.7 (6.0) million in the first quarter and were a significant contributor at the Operating profit level.
+Yield compression was the primary driver behind positive fair value changes, which brought EUR 19.7 (9.6) million in the first half and were a significant contributor at the 0perating profit level.

 We now have two flagship UMA coworking spaces in operation, one in Helsinki and one in Stockholm.
 Three more are set to open this year.
 We will continue to expand our UMA footprint in the other major cities and hubs of the Nordic–Baltic Sea area.”